5 Unique Experiences for Your South Africa Bucket List

 34° 11′ S, 18° 27′ E

-Meeting the penguins at Boulders Beach is truly a bucket list-worthy experience.
-South Africa is the only place in the world where you can get close to the African Penguins.
+Meeting the penguins at Boulders Beach is truly a must-do in South Africa.
+It is the only country in the world where you can get close to the African Penguins.
 There are currently between 2,000 and 3,000 African Penguins at Boulders beach, but sadly they are classed as an endangered species.

 Penguins on Boulders beach